lavanyagarg112/react-web-forum/README.md

 ## Deployment

+Add proper documentation for both backend and frontend

+Remove unnecessary and unused code

+Using: Heroku (have to login and add info to get access)

 When deployed, change the fetch link under Signup page accordingly, as well as the routes in routes.rb of rails if needed.
 Even for logged in ig.